VisTrails/VisTrails/doc/usersguide/creating.rst

    The configuration window for ``PythonSource`` allows multiple input and output ports to be specified along with the Python code that is to be executed.

 **Accessing vtkObjects in PythonSource** When using a ``PythonSource`` module, users will often rely on their knowledge of VTK to interact with VTK modules.
 It is important to realize that a VTK module is really a wrapping of a vtkObject.
-The real vtkObject is called vtkInstance, meaning the vtkObject of a module called 'dataset' is called 'dataset.vtkInstance' (see figure :ref:`Accessing vtkObjects<fig-pythonsource-vtkinstance>`).
+The real vtkObject is called vtkInstance, meaning the vtkObject of a module called 'dataset' is called 'dataset.vtkInstance' (see figure :ref:`Accessing vtkObjects... <fig-pythonsource-vtkinstance>`).

 .. _fig-pythonsource-vtkinstance:

 .. figure:: figures/creating/python_source_instance.png
    :align: center
+   :width: 4in

-   Accessing vtkObjects.
-The vtkObject of a VTK module, 'dataset', is accessed with 'dataset.vtkInstance'.
+   Accessing vtkObjects - The vtkObject of a VTK module, 'dataset', is accessed with 'dataset.vtkInstance'.

 .. index:: builder